eap-nutanix/bigswitch-tools/README.md

 # bigswitch-tools

-show_xfabric.py - iterates through all fabrics, producing endpoint count for each fabric and grand total for fabric at end Sample output:
+show_xfabric.py - iterates through all fabrics, producing endpoint count for each tenant in each fabric and grand total for fabric at end.

+Sample output:
 ```
 $ python show_xfabric.py